 It felt like such a joyful passage, without glossing over any of the difficulties: we may have to suffer for a time – through various trials.
 We will be tested with fire.
 And we do not see him.
 But Peter, beautifully, and so true-to-the-complexity-of-the-real, wraps it up in joy.
 He does not allow us to get too far away from remembering and keeping in sight what’s on the other side.
 That is golden, isn’t it – to remember the why?
 Helping us remember the good that is coming, and the attainment of our goals: the fulfillment of our faith, and the salvation of our souls.
 This is so good for me, because I always struggle with remembering the joy.
 I get so easily focused on the challenges and the difficulties, that I forget to look up.
 Is it just me?
 I loved this bit – “By his great mercy he gave us new birth into a living hope through the resurrection of Jesus Christ from the dead.”
 He gave us birth into a living hope.
 Love that!
 That is what my heart needed to be reminded of.

 It reminds me of coming into the life that is in Christ, and how all these aspects that Christianity talks about are living ideas and truths; not simply two dimensional, or black and white.
 Like faith and love.
 Being born into a living hope is not merely to be acquainted with hope, or to know about hope, or even to like the idea of hope.
 A living hope would be one that is evergreen and alive within us – continually bursting with blossoms, and bearing new fruit.
 A living hope is one that behaves as though it were alive.
 It is enduring, resilient, flexible to meet new challenges and situations; it is a hope that does not die.
 No matter what gets thrown at it, it has the ability to come up with new answers, to heal and renew itself, and it is a constant source of feeding and nourishment to our souls as well.
 It reminds me of something Ravi Zacharias said, about how the thing that Jesus came to do is to bring dead people to life.
 Problems, pain, and sorrows are wounds.
 And wounds, if not healed, will fester, rot, and lead to the death of the organic body.
 But he is come that we may have life, and have it more abundantly.
-And he can heal every wound, soothe every pain, and make even what were supposed to be deaths and defeats turn into victories.
+He can heal every wound, soothe every pain, and make even what were supposed to be deaths and defeats turn into victories.
 This is how life wins, and becomes eternal; when it keeps resurrecting, and coming back.
 When it just won’t give up and die.
 You cannot stop it.
 It has the power to keep on living, and resurrecting through its various deaths, and so it is eternal.
 So it is with Jesus, and with God, the author – and finisher – of our life.
 There is nothing this world can throw at them that they cannot heal, fix, make right, and finally resurrect into life eternal.
 They win because they are simply not willing to lose.
 He is not willing that any should perish.

 And so must we – if we are to become sons of God, and heirs with Christ.
 We also must become invincible, that we may enter into a life that does not die.
 If we are not there yet, then we must take comfort in our savior’s strength, which is sufficient for us, and in this living hope he is resurrecting us into.
 There must be nothing that this life and this world can throw at us, that we also cannot learn to overcome, heal, fix and resurrect, with the help of Jesus Christ our savior, and of God the Father, and of his Holy Spirit.